zoetyu/workshop-ws-04-30-cool-apis/README.md

 First you'll need to setup an account with IBM Cloud.
 This will get you a unique API key that you can use when sending speech-to-text requests.
 Follow the steps below to complete the setup:

 1. Create an account: To sign up, first go [here](https://cloud.ibm.com/registration).
 Fill in the info needed and create an IBM account.
 Go to your email to click on the confirmation link.
-Then click Log In. **Proceed** with the acknowledgement(after reading the privcay statement of course -- like you always do).
+Then click Log In. **Proceed** with the acknowledgement(after reading the privacy statement of course -- like you always do :joy:).

 2. Create Speech-to-Text Resource: Click **Create Resource** in the upper right corner.